ncihtan/htan_missing_manual/data_pub_submission/overview.md

 :exclamation: *Prior to submitting data, all data must be de-identified.
 Please see [Data Deidentification](../data_pub_submission/Data_Deidentification.md) for more information.*

-Data Submission Involves Two Key Steps:
+Data Submission involves two key steps:
 1. Uploading data files to Synapse; and
 2. Completing and validating manifests using the Data Curator App (DCA).